miguel-sg-2/FastEddy_tutorial/tutorial.rst

 CASE 3: STABLE BOUNDARY LAYER
 =============================

-Analyze the output
+Background
 ------------------

 This is the stable boundary layer scenario described by Sauer and Munoz-Esparza (2020).
-Give overview...
-LES model intercomparison of Beare et al. (2006) as a basis.
-This previous work was part of the well known, Global Energy and Water Cycle Experiment, or GEWEX Atmospheric Boundary Layer Study (GABLS) initiative described in Holtslag (2006).
-Specifically, the previous work leveraged here focused on LES model intercomparison of the stable boundary layer scenario outlined in Kosovic´ and Curry (2000).
+This the stable boundary layer scenario outlined in Kosovic´ and Curry (2000).

 Input parameters
 ----------------